NavyaG-lab/Tech-writer/style_guide.md

 ### <a name='misc_well_tested_method'>Prefer existing well-tested methods over reinventing the wheel</a>

-When there is an existing well-tesed method and it doesn't cause any performance issue, prefer to use it.
+When there is an existing well-tested method and it doesn't cause any performance issue, prefer to use it.
 Reimplementing such method may introduce bugs and requires spending time testing it (maybe we don't even remember to test it!).

   ```scala
   val beginNs = System.nanoTime()